baudelaine/MailboxAnalyzer/README.md

 ### Overview of the application

-A sample demo of the application with a mailbox analysis is available [here](http://app0.baudelaine.eu-gb.mybluemix.net).
+A sample demo of the application with a mailbox analysis *may be* available [here](http://app0.baudelaine.eu-gb.mybluemix.net).

 ### Setup Environment